Member Organizations

 International Public Sector Accounting Standards

-State-owned enterprises are required to apply the Governmental Accounting Standards on an accrual basis in the preparation of their financial statements.
-In addition, since 2014, the CONAC has authorized that Mexican Financial Reporting Standards and IPSAS may be used as supplementary standards for certain entities.
+State-owned enterprises and certain public entities prepare financial statements on an accrual basis in accordance with the applicable governmental accounting standards.
+In addition, CONAC has authorized the use of Mexican Financial Reporting Standards and IPSAS as supplementary reference standards for certain entities where appropriate.

 Current Status: Partially Adopted